ipalton/airbyte/docs/integrations/sources/surveymonkey.md

 :::note

 Airbyte officially supports OAuth for SurveyMonkey only for the US.
-If you have issues, [contact us](mailto:product@airbyte.io).
+If you have any issues, [contact us](https://support.airbyte.com/hc/en-us).

 :::